Menu

 Props

-Components can be passed as props, which stands for properties.
+Arguments can be passed into a component as props, which stands for properties.

-Props are like function arguments, and you send them into the component as attributes.
+You send the arguments into the component as HTML attributes.

-You will learn more about props in the next chapter.
+You will learn more about props in our React Props chapter.

 Example